ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Black Kyurem
         - White Kyurem
         - Keldeo
-- Pokemon Events
+- [UPDATED] Pokemon Events
-    - For this generation these Pokemon have in-game events
+    - For this generation there are even more Pokemon events and I added more sections for them.
+Althought this section is incomplete.
         - Victini
             - Limited, you need a Liberty Pass
+        - Reshiram
-        - Reshiram/Zekrom
+        - Zekrom
         - Zorua
         - Zoroark along with the chosen Gen 2 Legendary Beast
         - Keldeo